Biomathsys/DPM-SAU-in-HSA-nose/README.md

 ========================================

-A metabolic modeling workflow for communities of organisms in an nasal medium.
-This implements functionality to analyze the interaction of metabolic models within a community.
+A metabolic modeling community of organisms D. pigrum and S. aureus in a nasal medium.
+This implements functionality to analyze the interaction between these two species within a human nose using different approaches to construct a community.

 [![License (MIT Licence)](https://img.shields.io/badge/license-MIT-blue.svg?style=plastic)](https://opensource.org/licenses/MIT)